isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 described in :ref:`ha-syncing-page-limit`.
 Before the page of leases is fetched, the synchronizing server sends a ``dhcp-disable`` command to disable the DHCP service on the partner server.
-If the service is already disabled, this command will reset the timeout for the DHCP service being disabled.
-This timeout value is by default set to 60 seconds.
-If fetching a single page of leases takes longer than the specified time, the partner server will assume that the synchronizing server died and will resume its DHCP service.
+If the service is already disabled, this command resets the timeout for the DHCP service being disabled, which by default is set to 60 seconds.
+If fetching a single page of leases takes longer than the specified time, the partner server assumes that the synchronizing server has died and resumes its DHCP service.
 The connection of the synchronizing server with its partner is also protected by the timeout.
 If the synchronization of a single page of leases takes longer than the specified time, the synchronizing server